🔼The name Abram in the Bible

 That means that Abraham's great-great-great-great-grandfather Eber — the proverbial über-Hebrew and the last of the post-diluvial arch-patriarchs — died roughly when the sons of Jacob were all born and Israel, in her pre-Egypt proto-form, was essentially completed (in 531 AF), and strongly suggests that the period between Noah and Israel should not be understood to play on a stage of linear historicity.

-Etymology and meaning of the name Abram
+🔼Etymology and meaning of the name Abram

 There are two ways to go about the name Abram.
 Traditionally this name is interpreted as אב (ab), meaning father, plus an expression of the verb רום (rum), meaning to be high.
 Hence both BDB Theological Dictionary and NOBSE Study Bible Name List translate this name as Exalted Father, and Jones' Dictionary of Old Testament Proper Names reads Father Of Elevation.

-Reading Abram as אב plus רם works fine in a absolute sense, but in its structural contexts it falls short.
+Reading Abram as אב plus רם works fine in an absolute sense, but in its structural contexts it falls short.
 The name Abram relates to Abraham the way Sarai relates to Sarah; the latter two names are basically variations of the same word, and we would expect a similar mild variation to mark the difference between Abram and Abraham as well.
 If we then assume that the name Abram and thus Abraham starts with the element אב ('ab), meaning father, the rest of the name Abraham would be רהם (rhm) and that is not a word in Biblical Hebrew.
-Of course it's possible that רהם (rhm) was a indeed word but simply one that wasn't used by any of the Biblical authors, but that would mean that Exalted Father Abram promoted to Abraham: the father of something so unimportant that nobody ever mentions it.
+Of course it's possible that רהם (rhm) was indeed a word but simply one that wasn't used by any of the Biblical authors, but that would mean that Exalted Father Abram promoted to Abraham: the father of something so unimportant that nobody ever mentions it.

 Since all that is quite unlikely, it's much more probable that neither of the names Abram and Abraham begins with אב ('ab), and that neither are verbally related to God's promise that Abraham would be the father of many nations (a phrase which in Hebrew is אב המון גוים, 'ab hamon goyim, which is clearly quite unlike either of our names).